fccn/Deposit-CienciaVitae-DSpace/README.md

 # Deposit-CienciaVitae-DSpace
-Files needed to enable the deposit from CienciVitae to a DSpace installation
+Files needed to enable the deposit from CienciVitae to a DSpace installation based on the RCAAP/SARI configurations